-5.74.1.47 sessionType (read-only)
+5.82.1.52 sessionName (read-only)

-wstring IMachine::sessionType
+wstring IMachine::sessionName

-Type of the session.
-If sessionState is Spawning or Locked, this attribute contains the same value as passed to the launchVMProcess() method in the type parameter.
-If the session was used with lockMachine(), or if sessionState is SessionClosed, the value of this attribute is an empty string.
+Name of the session.
+If sessionState is Spawning or Locked, this attribute contains the same value as passed to the launchVMProcess() method in the name parameter.
+If the session was established with lockMachine(), it is the name of the session (if set, otherwise empty string).
+If sessionState is SessionClosed, the value of this attribute is an empty string.

-5.74.1.48 sessionPID (read-only)
+5.82.1.53 sessionPID (read-only)